logo

 Surface water

-Surface water is limited as is unequally distributed around the world and pollution from various activities means that surface water without treatment is not suitable for drinking.
-If properly constructed, dams can provide a sustainable water supply as the structures can be used for power generation, irrigation, flood prevention, water diversion and navigation.
-However, large-scale dam projects may present challenges to sustainability: negative environmental impacts on wildlife habitats, fish migration, water flow and quality and socioeconomic impacts.
+However, large-scale dam projects may present challenges to sustainability: negative environmental impacts on wildlife habitats, fish migration, water flow and quality, and socioeconomic impacts.
 Therefore, a sustainability impact assessment should be performed.

 Groundwater

 Groundwater accounts for more than 50 per cent of global freshwater and is critical for potable water.
-Groundwater can be a sustainable supply of water only if the amount of water entering, leaving and being stored in the system is conserved.
-The IWA says unsustainable groundwater use results in water-level decline, reduce streamflow and low quality water, directly impacting local communities.
+Groundwater can be a sustainable supply of water only if the amount of water entering, leaving, and being stored in the system is conserved.
+The IWA says unsustainable groundwater use results in water-level decline, reduced streamflow and low quality water, directly impacting local communities.

 Desalination